Civic Licensing – Coronavirus (COVID-19)

 Drivers that continue to work should follow the health advice on the Government website:

-The Highland Council advises that all drivers follow the Government issued advice and take simple and sensible steps at all times including encouraging drivers to:
+We advise that all drivers follow the Government issued advice and take simple and sensible steps at all times including encouraging drivers to:

 • Always carry tissues and use them to catch coughs and sneezes